 For the uninitiated, Bitcoin is a digital currency that’s created and held electronically.

 Traditional currencies, such as the Dollar and the Euro, are created by governments and regulated by authorities that determine their value based on economic principles.

 Bitcoin isn’t.
 Instead, it’s created by computers solving complex mathematical problems in a process called mining, but most people won’t get theirs that way.
 Mining is a complex process, and you need special hardware and software to do it.
 Instead, Bitcoin is typically bought from dedicated exchanges, like this and this.

 Sounds Like It Could Work For Travellers, Though, Doesn’t It?

 Let’s be clear here, Bitcoin has some great advantages for travelers.

 Firstly, you’re sticking to one currency.
 No more unfavorable exchange rates, obscenely high ATM withdrawal fees and tenuous grasp of currency value.

 Also, because Bitcoin is completely digital, there’s no more fiddling around with unfamiliar coins and notes.

 Sounds good, right?
 Well, there’s more.

-Unlike other currencies, Bitcoin is completely decentralised.
+Unlike other currencies, Bitcoin is completely decentralized.
 It’s not owned and controlled by some big institution.
-Fees and charges are low to nonexistent; and transfers are instant, wherever you are in the world (high speed Internet connection not included).
+Fees and charges are low to nonexistent, and transfers are instant wherever you are in the world (high-speed internet connection not included).
 What’s not to love?